emmaknor/EmilyNorthropShop/README.md

   4. Run npm run build in order to transpile the code.
   5. Use npm run start to start the server.
   6. Navigate to localhost:3000 in your browser.
-  7. Shop away!

 ## Where to look next ##
-  > Feel free to use this repo to see the shop in action from your local machine.
+  > Feel free to use this repo to see the shop in action from your local machine or view the deployed application at https://en-shop.herokuapp.com/.
 I also encourage you to take a look into The Trans Housing Coalation and consider making a donation directly or preferably through the purchase of an Emily Northrop affirmation card deck.